drupalprojects/bootstrap/starterkits/sass/README.md

 [Bootstrap Framework] in the future.

 ## Overrides {#overrides}
-The `./THEMENAME/sass/_variable-overrides.scss` file is generally where you will the majority of your time overriding the variables provided by the [Bootstrap Framework].
+The `./THEMENAME/sass/_default-variables.scss` file is generally where you will spend the majority of your time providing any default variables that should be used by the [Bootstrap Framework] instead of its own.

 The `./THEMENAME/sass/overrides.scss` file contains various Drupal overrides to properly integrate with the [Bootstrap Framework].
 It may contain a few enhancements, feel free to edit this file as you see fit.

-The `./THEMENAME/scss/style.scss` file is the glue that combines the [Bootstrap Framework Source Files] and `overrides.scss` files together.
+The `./THEMENAME/scss/style.scss` file is the glue that combines:
+`_default-variables.scss`, [Bootstrap Framework Source Files] and the `overrides.scss` file together.
 Generally, you will not need to modify this file unless you need to add or remove files to be imported.
 This is the file that you should compile to `./THEMENAME/css/styles.css` (note the same file name, using a different extension of course).

 {.alert.alert-info} **SEE ALSO:**